 I am a PhD candidate at Matthias Nießner’s Visual Computing Group, at the Technical University of Munich.

 I’m interested in computer vision, deep learning and optimization.
-My research is mostly focused on robust correspondence estimation for rigid 3D reconstruction.
+My current research interests are focused on virtual avatars, generative models and 3D scene representations.

-Before joining the group, I received a Master’s Degree in Computer Science from the Technical University of Munich and a Bachelor’s Degree in Computer Science from the Polytechnical University of Catalonia.
+Before joining the group, I received a Master’s Degree in Computer Science from the Technical University of Munich and a Bachelor’s Degree in Computer Science from the Polytechnic University of Catalonia.

 In this project, I worked on the SLAM pipeline for an autonomous driving vehicle.